espocrm/documentation/docs/development/custom-buttons.md

             "label": "Test Action",
             "name": "test",
             "acl": "edit",
-            "data": {
             "handler": "custom:my-action-handler"
-            },
-            "initFunction": "initTest"
+            "initFunction": "initTest",
+            "checkVisibilityFunction": "isTestVisible",
+            "actionFunction": "test"
         }
     ]
 }
 ```

+Parameters:

+* `handler` – A handler.
+* `initFunction` – A handler method to run on initialization.
+Omit if not needed.
-The parameter *acl* set to *edit* means that a user need an *edit* access level to see the action.
-You can omit it.
+* `acl` – Defines what access level is required to see the button.
+You can omit this parameter.

-As of v7.2 it's possible to define a `checkVisibilityFunction` parameter.
-The values should be a handler method name that returns a boolean value.
-The method determines whether the action is visible.
-It will be called every time the record is synced with the backend and will hide or show the action depending on a value returned by the method.
-The `initFunction` is not needed in this case.
+* `checkVisibilityFunction` – A handler method that will be used to determine whether an item is visible.
+The method should return a boolean value.
+As of v8.1.
+* `actionFunction` – An action method in the handler.
+As of v8.1.

 ### Handler class